penguinjournals/laboratory/README.md

 Make Vue display a `/user` page with dummy content but which can be only seen if the user is logged in.

+Post a prediction and register it asociated with the user.

 Following [this guide](https://bezkoder.com/spring-boot-vue-js-authentication-jwt-spring-security/)

 Also [this guide](https://bezkoder.com/jwt-vue-vuex-authentication/)